cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-11-lng-case-video-1.md

     \ More details at https://ocw.mit.edu/comments."
   youtube_id: aY7d_-INloc
 ---
 This case illustrates the potential poor performance of large investments in the face of uncertainty.
-Potential economies of scale missed and risk of 'white elephant' projects.
+Potential economies of scale missed and risk of "white elephant" projects.